zwangphy/myLeetCode/README.md

 **Neat solution**

 For any (), [], {} in the list, replace it by white space.
-In the end, a valid sequence will be totally erased.
+In the end, a valid sequence will be totally erased empty.

 ```
 class Solution(object):